rust-lang/rust/text/0000-api-evolution.md

    implemented.
 The details are left to a future RFC, however.

-2. Even if that change were made, though, there is still the case where two glob imports conflict without any explicit definition "covering" them.
+2. Even if that change were made, though, there is still the case where two glob imports conflict with each other, without any explicit definition "covering" them.
 This is permitted to produce an error under the principles of this RFC because the glob imports could have been written as more explicit (expanded) `use` statements.
 It is also plausible to do this expansion automatically for a crate's dependencies, to prevent breakage in the first place.

 ### Structs